Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Results

-On the other hand, when $m=2$, the sufficientness postulate \eqref{proof:k-color:cluster:predictive} at the level of the partition does not necessarily imply \eqref{proof:k-color:cluster:result1}, and so $(X_n)_{n\geq1}$ need not be an MVPS (see Remark 1 in \citep{zabell1982} and references therein).
-To obtain \eqref{proof:k-color:cluster:result1} when $m=2$, the authors in \citep{zabell1982} suggest assuming that the function $g_{n,l}$ in \eqref{proof:k-color:cluster:predictive} is linear in $n_l$.
-However, a different approach, following the work of Hill and coauthors \citep{hill1987}, is presented in the next proposition, which is more in the spirit of Proposition \ref{result:k-color} and covers the case $m=2$.
-Hill et al.'s \citep{hill1987} original result is itself recovered by taking $D_j=\{x_j\}$, for $j=1,\ldots,k$.\\
+If $m=1$ in Proposition \ref{result:k-color}, it is easy to see that $(X_n)_{n\geq1}$ is i.i.d. with marginal distribution $\mathbb{P}_0$.
+When $m=2$, however, additional assumptions on $P_n$ are needed to obtain the stated characterization result (see the remark after the proof of Proposition \ref{result:k-color} in Section \ref{section:proof}).
+A different approach, following the work of Hill and coauthors \cite{hill1987}, is presented in the next proposition, which is more in line with Proposition \ref{result:k-color} and covers the case $m=2$.
+Hill et al.'s \cite{hill1987} original result is itself recovered by taking $D_j=\{j\}$, for $j=1,\ldots,k$.